apache/cassandra/doc/source/architecture/dynamo.rst

 Replication Strategy
 ^^^^^^^^^^^^^^^^^^^^

-Cassandra supports pluggable **replication strategies**, which determine which physical nodes act as replicas for a given token range.
+Cassandra supports pluggable **replication strategies**, that determine which physical nodes act as replicas for a given token range.
 Every keyspace of data has its own replication strategy.
-All production deployments should use the :ref:`network-topology-strategy` while the :ref:`simple-strategy` replication strategy is useful only for testing clusters where you do not yet know the datacenter layout of the cluster.
+All production deployments should use the :ref:`network-topology-strategy`, while the :ref:`simple-strategy` replication strategy is useful only for testing clusters where you do not yet know the datacenter layout of the cluster.